petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-2-developer-setup/client-extensions.md

 1. **Batch** client extensions provide data entities to your Liferay instance, such as object or workflow definitions.

-1. **Front-end** client extensions provide (typically static) resources to display on specific pages.
+1. **Frontend** client extensions provide (typically static) resources to display on specific pages.

 1. **Microservice** client extensions provide API endpoints that can be triggered from within Liferay to run functions outside of Liferay.